Code-Institute-Submissions/QuelleQim-fancy_plants_MayResub/README.md

 ### Content

-- Accordion in plantcare.html from [bootstrap](https://getbootstrap.com/docs/5.0/components/accordion/).
+- Code about how to format date in subscription/admin.py comes from [programiz](https://www.programiz.com/python-programming/datetime/strftime).